Store

 • Pets must be at least 2lbs and 12 wks old to be eligible for surgery.

-• Drop off is between 7:30 and 7:45 in the morning.
+• Drop off is between 7:45 AM and 8:00 AM in the morning.
 Please make sure you bring your vaccine records.
 Please have cat carriers marked with your first and last name and your pet’s name.
 Walk your dogs prior to drop off.

 • Pets must be fasted the night before surgery.
 No food after midnight for adult pets.
 Puppies and kittens can be fed a small amount of food in the morning.
 Water is okay at all times.